Carnegie Libraries of California

 Built 1906: replaced in 1976.
 Now a museum.

 When Edward H. Mitchell decided to make cards in color, the product could be magnificent.
 This postcard was mailed in 1912.

 Newman postcard which may have been part of an postcard folder.

 PCK (Paul C. Koeber Co.) card issued during the 1907 transition period.
 The street looks like it's in the middle of some hefty repairs.

 This doesn't look like a Carnegie library.
 However, the spacing of its windows is similar to that of the original library building.

 The card predates the 1966 demolition, and was printed by Colourpicture for its Lusterchrome line.

 1902 and 1913 grants (the latter covered an addition).
 Burnham and Bliesner were the architects, working in the Classical Revival style.

 1907 grant.
 Condemned in 1947.
 Six long years elapsed before the new library was built.

 Unusual architecture combining the native Mission style with Romanesque features.
 Onawa, Iowa has a two-storey Carnegie building in the same vein.
-This picture was probably made shortly after the building was finished.
+The photo postcard was probably made shortly after the building was finished.